 Cultural factors and background are important considerations for both psychological assessment and neuropsychological assessment.
 A person's issues are most accurately assessed when the approach takes into account one's culture.
 A true understanding of a person’s psychological world is optimally achieved when cultural context is an integral part of the evaluation.
 Dr. Silva's familiarity with Latino and Portuguese cultures allows for accurate assessment of important issues in these cases.

 What geographical areas does our practice serve?

-Dr. Silva's practice provides services to the Manchester, Glastonbury, Hebron, Hartford, Wethersfield, East Windsor, Willimantic, New Britain, Tolland, Vernon, Mansfield, Norwich, and central-northeastern and southeastern parts of Connecticut.
+Dr. Silva's practice provides services to the Manchester, Glastonbury, Hebron, Hartford, Wethersfield, East Windsor, Willimantic, New Britain, Tolland, Vernon, Mansfield, Norwich, Stafford Springs, Enfield, and central-northeastern and southeastern parts of CT.